Catholic Customs

 Admiration for Royalty

-Contrary to the revolutionary myth that the people despised the nobility, at Carnival we see the little people transforming themselves into Kings, Queens, Counts and Marquises in fantastical clothing and headgear.
+Contrary to the revolutionary myth that the people despised the nobility, at Carnival we see the little people transformed themselves into Kings, Queens, Counts and Marquises in fantastical clothing and headgear.

-From that grand menagerie, a Carnival King were often chosen.
+From that grand menagerie, a Carnival King was often chosen.
 Each town had its unique ceremony to receive and honor their King with processions, speeches and theatrical displays.
-In Mainz, Germany, magnificently uniformed guards set up camp in the public square and became the bodyguards of King Carnival.
+In Mainz, Germany magnificently uniformed guards set up camp in the public square and became the bodyguards of King Carnival.
 Everything had an elegant and aristocratic tone.

 “Dressed as kings and queens in costumes and styles of the nobility and courtly pomp of bygone days, these members of the school of samba parade by, happy in evoking images from Brazil’s past.
 A well-known Rio magazine printed a most fitting title to an article covering the event: ‘Modest Workers and Simple Maidens Are Transformed into Kings, Princes, Counts, Queens and Marquises for a Night.’…